MeetMagentoAcademy/magento2-training-resources/administration/part2.md

 ####5.
 Creating grouped product

-  Let's say u want to give your customer a chance to buy rubber ducky, and ruubber chicken by visit only one product.
-Thats when we can create grouped product.
+  Let's say u want to give your customer a chance to buy rubber ducky, and rubber chicken by visit only one product.
+That's when we can create grouped product.

   A grouped product is made up of simple standalone products that are presented as a group.
   More info: http://docs.magento.com/m2/ce/user_guide/catalog/product-create-grouped.html